 If you take a close look at the wrap’s packaging, you’ll see a range of buzz words and claims used to promote a healthy image, such as: natural, organic, nature, source of protein and gluten free.
 However, few wraps truly live up to these claims.

 “Don’t rely on health claims on labels as your guide.
-Product marketing is very powerful and can use misleading words and claims to make the food appear healthier than it actually is,” Parker said.
+Misleading words and claims can be used to make the food appear healthier than it actually is.
+Such is the power of marketing.

 “Similarly, anything that has ‘very high’ or ‘excellent source’ on its product must contain between 6-7 grams fibre per serve, so these are good words to look for.”

 Bingley-Pullin also said to be particularly wary of ‘gluten free’ (if you don’t have ceoliac disease) and ‘fat free’ wraps as these actually exclude important nutrients.

 “Gluten free is not necessarily a healthy option due to use of thickening agents in replace of gluten, and they may contain less fibre,” Bingley-Pullin said.

 The same goes for fat free wraps as “an addition of seeds can offer a supply of healthy fats”.

 “Any additions like chia seeds or quinoa are going to add nutrient value,” Reed added.

 As for those green coloured wraps that look super healthy?
 Sorry to break it to you, but they’re not as health-giving as they seem.

 “These green and other coloured wraps are designed to make us believe they are healthier because they contain vegetables.
 However, the spinach or other vegetable is added as a powder and is less than one percent of the total product,” Parker explained.